Game Changing Tips for Writing HARO Pitches for Therapists

 Here are a few tips for optimizing your account:

-• Invest in the right subscription: There’s nothing wrong with using HARO’s free service, but keep in mind that each subscription tier gets you more features, like choosing a keyword that you’d like alerts for.
-This makes it easier to have queries for topics you want sent directly to you without having to comb through hundreds in the free version’s email.
+- Invest in the right subscription: There’s nothing wrong with using HARO’s free service.
+Though, keep in mind that each subscription tier gets you more features.
+One feature is choosing keywords that you’d like alerts for.
+This makes it easier to have queries for topics you want sent directly to you.
+You won't have to comb through hundreds in the free version’s email.

-• Subscribe to your fields of work: With a free account, you can subscribe to specific topics or industries, like “Business and Finance.”
-As therapists, “Biotech and Healthcare” and “Lifestyle and Fitness” are two key query category options.
+- Subscribe to your fields of work: With a free account, you can subscribe to specific topics or industries.
+For example, “Business and Finance.”
+Two key query categories for therapists include, “Biotech and Healthcare” and “Lifestyle and Fitness".

 With these simple tips, you can ensure you’re receiving or finding queries that align with your industry, experience, and knowledge.
 If you’re responding to the ones that fit you, that alone can help you write better, high-quality pitches.

 This can really limit the number of HARO queries or requests that you write pitches for.
 It’s really not a numbers game, as it's a matter of quality over quantity.
-If you’re actually qualified to help the reporter, the media will be able to tell, as they’ve become pros at vetting sources.
+If you’re actually qualified to help the reporter, the media will be able to tell.
+They’ve become pros at vetting sources.

 How Do You Write a Perfect HARO Pitch?